Ravicoder0912/RaviCode/README.md

-# Hi there, I'm Ravishankar! 👋

 ## About Me

-I'm Ravi — a developer, learner, and builder.
+I'm Ravishankar — a developer, learner, and builder.
 I work primarily with Python and modern web tooling to build useful apps and automation.
 I enjoy solving problems, contributing to open source, and learning new technologies related to machine learning and web deployment.

 - 🔭 I’m currently building: AI-powered web app using Flet + Gemini API
 - 🌱 I’m learning: advanced ML deployment and production-ready web apps